The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Fast-Moving Consumer Goods (FMCG)

-Wassim Elhusseini leads Nestlé Nigeria, one of the country’s largest FMCG companies.
+According to Nestlé Nigeria’s 2024 financial report, Wassim Elhusseini earned ₦831 million as CEO.
+He leads one of the country’s largest FMCG companies.
 Under his leadership, Nestlé has maintained its position as a dominant player in the food and beverage sector, producing everyday items found in millions of Nigerian homes.

 His background spans multiple markets within the Nestlé group, bringing international experience to the Nigerian operation.
 The FMCG sector requires navigating supply chain challenges, currency fluctuations, and changing consumer habits, all of which fall under his responsibility.